 Do you feel a strong need to see the past in the future?
 Is it important for you to be able to say, “Little Johnny has great-uncle Edgar’s jug ears!”?
 If so, you will need to resolve these issues before embarking on any form or adoption, whether domestic or international.

-On the other hand, can you see beauty in all children, regardless of race or ethnicity?
+On the other hand, can you see the beauty in all children, regardless of race or ethnicity?
 Do you believe we are all children of the same Creator?
 Do you believe all the Earth’s children hold the key to the world’s future?
 If you can honestly answer yes to these questions, you may be a good candidate to adopt internationally.

 Can I help a child of international adoption create and maintain a positive identity with her birth culture?
 Can you give your child an appreciation for– and pride in– the country of his birth?
 Are you interested in learning about another culture?
 What are your opinions of the cultures of the countries open to international adoption?
 Even though internationally adopted children become “Americanized,” they will probably look different than their peers.
-Researchers have shown that the happiest and best adjusted children of international adoption are the ones who have a sense of cultural belonging.
+Researchers have shown that the happiest and best-adjusted children of international adoption are the ones who have a sense of cultural belonging.

 Before embarking on your international adoption journey, think about how you will give your child a cultural identity.
 Perhaps you can take language classes to learn the native language of your child.
-Or maybe there are restaurants specializing in cooking from your child’s country of origin.
+Or maybe restaurants are specializing in cooking from your child’s country of origin.
 These are two very simple examples of resources that can be a springboard to further cultural learning.

 When adopted children ask, “Where did I come from?” they may be looking for more than an explanation of the birds and the bees.
 What adopted kids may be hungering to hear is their personal story: how they came to be living in this country with this specific adoptive family.